yyi0708/vue-editorJs/README.md

 # vue3-editor-js

 vue3-editor-js is editorjs wrapper component.

-At the same time, through vue-demi support for vue2 and vue3, Don't worry about the vue environment.
+At the same time, through vue-demi support for vue2 and vue3,Don't worry about the vue environment.

 Please review this first.
 * https://editorjs.io/